barabanpan/aws-cognito-serverless/{{cookiecutter.project_slug}}/README.md

 or whatever stage name you want.
 Running the command again with a different name will create a seperate API.

 4. Copy your API URL from cmd.
-It'll look like this https://ab12cd34e5.execute-api.eu-central-1.amazonaws.com/dev and insert it into:
+It'll look like this https://ab12cd34e5.execute-api.eu-central-1.amazonaws.com/dev and insert it into swagger_s3_bucket/docs.yaml in servers.url
- - code/custom_verification/verification_message/custom_message.py instead of "your-api-url"
- - swagger_s3_bucket/docs.yaml in servers.url
 To deploy changes, run again:
 ```
 sls deploy --stage dev